-Over the past few years, we have seen many “best” workplaces boast about culture in their press material that focuses on fun and games, but which have little connection to achievement.
-It is important that your culture focus on achievement because the best teams and the best innovations occur out of intense focus on goals and outcomes.
+Over the past few years, we have seen many “best” workplaces boast about culture in their press material that focuses on fun and games, but which has little connection to achievement.
+It is important that your culture focuses on achievement because the best teams and the best innovations occur out of intense focus on goals and outcomes.

 Freedom of Thought and Experimentation

-Just as with the point above about lots of innovation happening in the space created by collaboration between people with different view points, having the freedom to think outside of the box and to experiment with things that might not work can lead to successful innovation and new ideas.
+Just as with the point above about lots of innovation happening in the space created by a collaboration between people with different viewpoints, having the freedom to think outside of the box and to experiment with things that might not work can lead to successful innovation and new ideas.
 This type of thinking is known as divergent thinking.

 How to Create an Innovation Culture